sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 To test curl, using our draft-13 nginx server on defo.ie:

-            $ src/curl -k --echconfig AED+DQA8AgAgACCuXw02/lUWxgMiwhhZzjkP11LxoTwi4TLxDH/gMtVBIQAEAAEAAQANY292ZXIuZGVmby5pZQAA https://draft-13.esni.defo.ie:10413/
+            $ src/curl --echconfig AED+DQA8AgAgACCuXw02/lUWxgMiwhhZzjkP11LxoTwi4TLxDH/gMtVBIQAEAAEAAQANY292ZXIuZGVmby5pZQAA https://draft-13.esni.defo.ie:10413/
             ...
 HTML output that includes: ...
             SSL_ECH_STATUS: success <img src="greentick-small.png" alt="good" /> <br/>
             ...
             $

-The ``-k`` above tells curl to ignore the TLS server cert check result.
-For some reason curl locally doesn't like the LetsEncrypt intermediate our server is sending or something.
+Some of our test configurations may require adding a ``-k`` to the above to tell curl to ignore the TLS server cert check result.
+For some reason curl locally someetimes doesn't like the LetsEncrypt intermediate our server is sending or something.
 (Will fix later, but it's not an ECH issue.)

 # Notes on Building OpenSSl and curl with ESNI support